2006 Seattle Mariners season

 The 2006 Seattle Mariners season was the 30th season in franchise history.
-The Mariners played their 7th full season (8th overall) at Safeco Field and their third consecutive season finishing at the bottom of the American League West, finishing with a record.
+The Mariners played their 7th full season (8th overall) at Safeco Field and their third consecutive season finishing at the bottom of the American League (AL) West, finishing with a record.

-Two players were featured in the All-Star Game: Ichiro Suzuki, making his sixth appearance in the All-Star Game, and José López, with his first appearance.
+Two players were featured in the All-Star Game: Ichiro Suzuki, making his sixth appearance in the All-Star Game, and José López, with his only appearance.
+Suzuki led the majors with 224 hits and 186 singles.

-The Mariners' longest winning streak was 5 games, which they managed twice, between June 16–21 and June 24–29, counterpointed by their longest losing streak of 11 games from August 10–20.
+The Mariners' longest winning streak was five games, which they reached twice, between June 16–21 and June 24–29.
+Their longest losing streak was 11 games, from August 10–20.